Home » Mentoring » The mentoring process

 The Clinical Animal Behaviour Mentoring Process

-What is a clinical animal behaviourist?
+What is a Clinical Animal Behaviourist?

-How do I become a clinical animal behaviourist?
+How do I become a Clinical Animal Behaviourist?

 There are many different routes available for becoming a clinical animal behaviourist – practitioners have come to the job through many different paths.
 Essentially, though, there are two sides to the job that you need to develop to practise as a clinical animal behaviourist: academic knowledge and practical experience.
 We have followed the CCAB route because we found it to be very structured and transparent, plus it is currently the only independent accreditation scheme in the UK for vet and non-vet behaviourists.